 - Make sure your loved one is safe.
-If breathing is difficult, add a pillow or two.
+If breathing is difficult, add a pillow or two to elevate his head.
 If he is passing out, put him flat on the bed or floor.

 - If he is unconscious, be sure he is in a safe place on the floor or on a bed (don’t lift him to get him onto the bed.)
 If needed cover him to keep him warm.
 Be sure he is safe from falling.
 There is a difference between being unconscious and still and unconscious and flailing around of course.
 The second makes it much wiser to have him on the floor.

 - Watch to be sure he is breathing.
 Occasionally monitor pulse.

 - If he is awake, reassure him that help is coming.

 If you aren’t certain if your loved one is sick enough to take to the ER, check with your doctor.
 She will guide you regarding what to do.
 Tell her what you are seeing that makes you concerned,